AIArt20/TUM_AI_Project/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
 <br />

+The persaved data stored in Books oder Speeches can be useed to train your GPT Langugage model.

 <br />

-For data collection the tool -Miner- can be used.
+For bacis data collection the tool -Miner- can be used.

-Run the following commands in Linux, MacOS HomeBrew or a Python3 environemt.
+Run the following commands in Linux,  MacOS use Brew or a Python3 environemt.

 1. ```
    sudo apt install git